bioexcel/cwl-engine-guide/docs/airflow.md

 ## Enviroment

-### Single Machine running
+### Single Machine

-Yes.
-Airflow is a single pip install and will run on a local machine.
+Airflow is designed to run on a single node.
+It has a server and client component, but these are designed to be installed on a single machine.

 ### Cluster